elhy1999/m6AMutationClassifier/deployment/README.md

 ## 2. Using AWS EC2

 **This section is particularly relevant for student testers for DSA4266.
-Please use the Ubuntu 20 04 Large (m6a.large or larger) instance.** Since the project will be evaluated using AWS EC2, you will first need to install Docker into your AWS instance.
+Please use the Ubuntu 20 04 Large (m6a.large or larger) instance.** A video demonstration of this entire section can be found [here](https://youtu.be/cgdmauyna_s).

+Since the project will be evaluated using AWS EC2, you will first need to install Docker into your AWS instance.
 To do this, you can simply copy the `docker_installation.sh` script found within this `/deployment` folder into your EC2 instance using the `scp` command.
 An example is given below:

 ```bash
 scp -i 'path/to/pem/file' ./docker_installation.sh ubuntu@XX.XXX.XX.XXX:~/